City

 6. Customer Service Representative

 Helping customers with their needs and questions.
-This role is available with local businesses and service companies.
-Representatives provide excellent service and support to ensure customer satisfaction.
+Working in various industries.
+Opportunities with local businesses and service companies.

 Find Customer Service Representative jobs in Grayslake, IL